brian14708/wh-briefings/presidential-actions/2021-09/2021-09-10-a-proclamation-on-patriot-day-and-national-day-of-service-and-remembrance-2021.md

 date: '2021-09-10'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/10/a-proclamation-on-patriot-day-and-national-day-of-service-and-remembrance-2021/
 published_time: 2021-09-10 10:22:00-04:00
-title: A Proclamation on Patriot Day and National Day of Service and Remembrance, 2021
+title: "A Proclamation on Patriot Day and National Day of Service and Remembrance,\_\
+  2021"
 ---

 Twenty years ago, the United States endured one of the most